wacii/ec/books/forgotten-realms/tangled-webs-info.md

 The cover art for the paperback reprints was painted by Todd Lockwood.
 To see more of his illustrations, [visit his artist website](http://www.toddlockwood.com/).

-[Here's a link](http://www.toddlockwood.com/galleries/books/02/tangled_webs.shtml) to the art page for _Tangled Webs_, which includes a few words from Todd about the symbolism and storytelling in the art.
-This cover is, hands down, my favorite depiction of Liriel and my favorite Forgotten Realms cover.